Gertrude Purcell: Hollywood career

 By the early 1930, she had begun writing and adapting screenplays under contract at Paramount Pictures, and by 1931, she had moved to Los Angeles.
-One of her first screenplays was the Dorothy Arzner–directed Honor Among Lovers, a Paramount film starring Claudette Colbert and Frederic March.
+One of her first screenplays was the Dorothy Arzner–directed Honor Among Lovers, a Paramount film starring Claudette Colbert and Fredric March.

 Purcell—who was described by a friend as a "masculine, funny, and hard-drinking woman"—worked as a freelancer for much of her career, penning scripts for most of the major studios.
 Her biggest Hollywood credits include The Invisible Woman, The Lady and the Mob, and Destry Rides Again.
 Purcell and screenwriter Edmund Hartman were supposed to write Babes on Broadway at MGM, but producer Arthur Freed fired the pair in order to assign the project to Freddy Finklehoffe.

 She appears to have married writer-producer Islin Auster, who was 10 years her junior, in secret in Tijuana in 1932, but by 1940, they no longer appear to have been living together.